TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-lbvmnotraffic.md

 	cloudEnvironments="public"
 />

-# My Load Balancer VMs are not receiving traffic
+# My Load Balanced VMs are not receiving traffic

 ## **Recommended steps**
 If you have configured Load Balancer in your virtual network and have connectivity issues, try one or more of the below steps to resolve the issue.